TheBestronics is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Brighter rooms generally required 2,500+ lumens of brightness to deal with ambient light to add clarity and sharpness to images.

-For any vast room which is bright all around, try to look for the projector having 4,000 lumens or even brighter than that.
+For any vast room which is bright all around, try to look for a projector having 4,000 lumens or even brighter than that.

 Projector Lumens Calculator